Sharmadivyaa/To-Do-List/README.md

     with open("todo.txt", "a") as file:
         file.write(task + "\n")
-    print(f"Task '{task}' added to your To-Do list.")
+    print(f"Task '{task}' added to your To-Do list.") def mark_done():

-# Function to mark a task as done
-def mark_done():
     display_todo_list()
     task_number = int(input("Enter the task number to mark as done: ")) - 1